Skip to main content

 Enhancing systematic service planning for B.C. hospitals.

-The Tiers of Service framework details the interconnections between various clinical services, their distinct levels (i.e. tiers), and the necessary resources to facilitate seamless collaboration within hospitals and health centres.
+The Tiers of Service framework is a planning tool that details the interconnections between various clinical services, their distinct levels (i.e. tiers), and the resources needed to facilitate collaboration within hospitals and health centres.

 What is the Tiers of Service framework?

-Tiers of Service represents a systematic and collaborative approach to service planning within British Columbia's hospitals.
-This initiative establishes a unified understanding and a shared language for describing clinical services.
+Tiers of Service represents a collaborative approach to service planning for British Columbia’s hospital system.
+This initiative establishes a unified understanding and a shared language for describing clinical services across diverse hospitals and health centres—from rural and remote communities to urban settings.

-The framework’s overarching objective is to enhance service coordination and planning, ensuring our ability to effectively address the diverse needs of patients, now and in the future.
+The framework’s overarching objective is to enhance service coordination and planning, to effectively address the diverse needs of patients, now and in the future.

 Ensuring access to the right care